smsearcy/cookiecutter-pypackage/README.rst

 * (Optional) If you feel like pinning the requirements for your package, you can add a ``requirements.txt`` that specifies packages and version numbers.

-For more details, see the `cookiecutter-pypackage tutorial`_.
+For more details, see the `cookiecutter-pypackage tutorial`_ (these are for the original ``cookiecutter-pypackage`` but should get you going in the right direction.

 .. _`cookiecutter-pypackage tutorial`: http://cookiecutter-pypackage.readthedocs.org/en/latest/tutorial.html